 Peace dwells where power exists.
 For most of us, that is exclusively within ourselves.
 As much as we may think we have influence or control over others, that is mostly illusory.
-Even within ourselves, depending on how conscious we are of our thoughts and actions, power may be limited and we instead respond out of pre-programmed conditioning and habbit, a state of mostly unconscious existence.
+Power may be limited even within ourselves, depending on how conscious we are of our thoughts and actions.
+Instead, we respond out of pre-programmed conditioning and habit, a state of mostly unconscious existence.
 In this state, we give power over our peace away to others.
 Peace returns when we take our power back.

 Perspective and Choice

-We often think that we have little to no control over how other people make us feel or in how we respond, especially if they purposefully did something to hurt or upset us.
-Though at first this may appear to be true, changing your perspective reveals that you do have the power to choose both how you feel and how you respond.
+We often think that we have little to no control over how other people make us feel or how we respond, especially if they purposefully did something to hurt or upset us.
+Though this may appear to be true at first, changing your perspective reveals that you have the power to choose both how you feel and how you respond.
 The words or actions of others carry the potential to hurt in a couple of ways.
-1. When someone’s actions or words indirectly upset us, meaning, they didn’t knowingly or purposefully do or say anything to upset us.
+1. When someone’s actions or words indirectly upset us, they didn’t knowingly or purposefully do or say anything to upset us.
 2. Someone purposefully and/or knowingly does or says something to upset you.
 In the case of the former, this is generally due to the action or words bringing a past unresolved hurt or flaw in ourselves to the surface and is actually a great opportunity to discover and heal an unresolved issue.
 The “offender” was merely the messenger.
-In the latter, the act of someone purposefully trying to hurt or upset you is likely a subconscious projection in themselves where they may have and/or feel a range of unresolved hurts, poor self esteem, complexes or other issues.
-Compassion for their unconscious suffering can help whatever they did or said to roll off your back realizing their action was more about them than it was about you.
+In the latter, the act of someone purposefully trying to hurt or upset you is likely a subconscious projection in themselves where they may have and/or feel a range of unresolved hurts, poor self-esteem, complexes, or other issues.
+Compassion for their unconscious suffering can help whatever they did or said to roll off your back, realizing their action was more about them than it was about you.

-Beyond this perspective, you still have the choice to take it personally and induce suffering, beginning a potential downward spiral, or recognize the situation for what it is, learn something about yourself, or others, and continue on your merry way.
+Beyond this perspective, you still have the choice to take it personally and induce suffering, begin a potential downward spiral, or recognize the situation for what it is, learn something about yourself or others, and continue your merry way.
 The following story illustrates this approach:

 Anytime you allow the actions or words of others to upset you, you have consciously or unconsciously given your power away.
-In this state, your instinctive reaction will most likely serve to perpetuate or worsen an already undesirable situation.
-Not taking it personally and recognizing you have a choice to continue on your merry way is very empowering to maintaining your peace.
-You cannot be bothered by others, unless you choose to give them that power.
-Knowing a choice is involved, why would you choose go down that road?
+In this state, your instinctive reaction will perpetuate or worsen an undesirable situation.
+Not taking it personally and recognizing you have a choice to continue your merry way is empowering to maintain your peace.
+You cannot be bothered by others unless you choose to give them that power.
+Knowing a choice is involved, why would you choose to go down that road?